cypress-io/cypress-documentation/source/api/events/catalog-of-events.md

 containerClass: catalog-of-events
 ---

 Cypress emits a series of events as it runs.
-Some occur in the browser and some occur in the {% url "background process" background-process %}.
+Some occur in the {% urlHash "browser" Browser-Events %} and some occur in the {% url "background process" background-process %}.

 These events are useful not only to control your application's behavior, but also for debugging purposes.